goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

         orm_mode = True
 ```

 As you notice, there are two classes here.
 The first one represents your DTO, while the second one represents how it is being saved in your storage.
-We need `orm_mode` because we want to easily translate the object into dictionary or sql alchemy model and vice versa.
+We need `orm_mode` because we want to easily translate the object into dictionary or sql alchemy service and vice versa.

 You can also embed some methods to your schema when you think it is necessary.
 For example, a `user` schema has `has_permission` and several other method to help us manipulate user's roles/permissions: